Skip to main content

 Mitigating the impact of a major port disruption

-With just days to go before the 36 East and Gulf Coast ports possibly grind to a halt, there are still some actions that businesses can take in an attempt to minimize the potential impact of a strike.
+With just days to go before the 36 East and Gulf Coast ports possibly grind to a halt, there are still some actions that businesses can take in an attempt to minimise the potential impact of a strike.

 Businesses relying on East and Gulf Coast ports should closely monitor the potential strike and evaluate how it could affect their operations.
 Take stock of current inventory and shipments enroute to impacted ports.
 Depending on inventory levels and expected needs, consider ordering additional stock, using alternative routes that do not go through impacted ports.